inavac182/uireact/packages/validator/README.md

 ## What is @UiReact library?

 This is a React UI library, that defines a customizable theme object that powers all colorations, texts, sizes, etc..
 Across your react application.

-We are built using framer-motion for great animations and styled-components for easy CSS management.

 You should visit our docs page for all information [@uireact docs](https://uireact.io).